OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Demos/03-teams/Readme.md

 1. From the Connectors Developer Dashboard, select the **Download Manifest**.

+1. Open the manifest.json file in an editor.

+1. Change the **manifestVersion** attribute to `"1.5"`.

-1. Open the manifest.json file in an editor and replace the `icons` section with the following json and save the file.
+1. Replace the `icons` section with the following json and save the file.

     ````json
     "icons": {